Noah-Gartenberg/PlanningProgramV3/README.md

         - I wanted to be able to move these tasks around within their respetive plans, and to move the user's perspective around such that there could be tasks in the file that are not displayed in the plan, enabling rearranging of items on screen, and allowing for more tasks to be packed into one plan.
   - Here is an example of what I had envisioned from my second attempt during Sophomore year.
 I used example tasks based on some of my current projects and tasks at the time:
+[ImagesForGithubOfPlanningProgram/EarliestPlanningProgramVersion.png]

   - In this most recent iteration, I realized that what I really wanted from this tool was a replacement for my paper planner, as having to tie tasks to specific days or times, and seeing a day in my planner filled with writing - even if that writing is 75% description or expanding upon what I have to do in a given day - tends to stress me out and make me feel like I have to do more than I actually do.
       - After this realization, I made another visualization of what I was hoping to create, as shown below:
+  [ImagesForGithubOfPlanningProgram/UpdatedPlanningProgramDrawing.jpg]

-**How I'm going to accomplish this/How Will It All Work**
+#How I'm going to accomplish this/How Will It All Work:
   - There are largely two parts that I don't fully think are "self-explanatory" as to how I intend to accomplish what I'm doing.
 These are how I will be saving the plans and tasks, and how I will be displaying them to the screen in the calendars.
         - When I say self-explanatory, I don't mean literally self explanatory, but I mean more just that in the case of a good portion of my code, such as with the models and view models and views,